 Sir Walter Raleigh

-Another reference to curare was made by Sir Walter Raleigh, a privateer in the service of the Kingdom of England.
+Another reference to curare was made by Sir Walter Raleigh, a privateer in the service of the King of England.
 Raleigh spent some time in America in search of El Dorado.
-Returning from Guyana, an English colony, in 1595, he recounted his American experience in dramatic tones, riddled with falsehoods and exaggerations.
+Returning from the English colony of Guyana in 1595, he recounted his American experience in dramatic tones that were riddled with falsehoods and exaggerations.

-He wrote that soldiers wounded by poisoned curare arrows, he was told ourari, remained immobile, but conscious, staring, and unable to scream or cry during the agony.
+He wrote that soldiers wounded by arrows poisoned with curare (also known as ourari), remained immobile, but conscious, staring, and unable to scream or cry during the agony.

-In 1735 the French Academy of Sciences financed the expedition of the geodesic mission to Ecuador to measure the longitude of the degree of the Earth’s meridian, led by the French scholar Charles Marie de La Condamine (1701-1774).
+In 1735 the French Academy of Sciences financed the expedition of a geodesic mission to Ecuador to measure the longitude of the degree of the Earth’s meridian.
+This mission was led by the French scholar Charles Marie de La Condamine (1701-1774).

 After completing his mission south of Ecuador, he made a trip on his own to the Amazon.
-When he returned to France in 1744 he published a book in which he made reference to the rubber and cinchona plants, noting that he obtained samples of curare paste, with which he made some experiments using chickens.
+When he returned to France in 1744 he published a book in which he made reference to the rubber and cinchona plants, noting that he obtained samples of curare paste with which he conducted some experiments using chickens.

 In those years, curare was studied at the University of Leiden, in the Netherlands.
 The Englishman Brockelsby reported experimenting with curare by injecting it into a cat’s paw.
 He observed that the animal’s breathing failed, while its heart continued to beat for more than two hours.

-In 1780, the Florentine abbot Felix Fontana, from the same University, recorded that curare was harmless when taken orally and that its inhalation did not cause poisoning.
+In 1780, the Florentine abbot Felix Fontana, also from the University of Leiden, recorded that curare was harmless when taken orally and that its inhalation did not cause poisoning.

 In 1812 Charles Waterton, an English naturalist and taxidermist, traveled to British Guiana and took curare specimens to London.
 In an experiment he injected curare into the leg of a donkey, but first he had tied it tightly to block the passage of the poison.

-After the puncture, the donkey walked without problems.
+After the injection, the donkey walked without problems.
 He then removed the ligature, and ten minutes later the animal collapsed and died of asphyxiation.